Chickasaw Township, Chickasaw County, Iowa

-Chickasaw Township is one of twelve townships in Chickasaw County, Iowa, USA.
+Chickasaw Township is one of twelve townships in Chickasaw County, Iowa, United States.
 As of the 2000 census, its population was 784.

 History

 Chickasaw Township was organized in 1855.

 Geography

 Chickasaw Township covers an area of 36.67 sqmi and contains two incorporated settlements: Bassett and Ionia.
 According to the USGS, it contains three cemeteries: Cedar View, Rowley Hill and Saint Boniface.

 The stream of Beaver Creek runs through this township.